top of page

 Will my health insurance cover therapy?

-Medicare covers 80% and your secondary insurance or supplemental plan covers the other 20%.
+Medicare covers 80% and your secondary insurance or supplemental plan covers the other 20% through June 30, 2025.
+Starting July 1, 2025, I will be accepting private pay only.

 How long will I be in psychotherapy?